noahehall/theBookOfNoah/linux/docker/docker_new.md

   - communicating between processes that may/not share the same local resources
   - protocol
     - agreed upon standards
+    - DNS
+      - domain name system
+      - protocol for mapping host names to IP addresses
+      - enables clients to decouple from a dependency on a specific host IP and instead depend on whatever host is referred to by a known name (e.g. poop.com)
   - network
     - defined in the way that network interfaces are linked together
     - the links between itnerfaces determines an interfaces IP address